 There’s some filler/tone setting, as we look at the ruins of ancient civilizations whilst mournful music plays, and Nimoy eulogises these cultures.
 And then we go into the Roanoke story.
 So many reenactments!
 The poor actors in full Elizabethan garb pointing at maps are great.

 Anyway, the story goes that Queen Elizabeth helps found an English colony on a small island off North America.
 The Spanish have claimed the continent, but the mainland is still controlled by the Native Americans.
-The colony failed to thrive and their leader returned to England to ask for help.
+The colony failed to thrive and their leader, Sir Walter Raleigh, return to England to ask for help.
 An impressive number of reenactors wave him away as he rows off.
 There’s also some impressive footage of people building wooden houses in full Elizabethan rig.
-I’m guessing at least some of these guys are either pro reenactors from some living history exhibition.
+I’m guessing at least some of these guys are probably pro-reenactors from some living history exhibition.

 Nimoy gives a speech from a beach.
 Is he actually where it’s implied he is for once?
 Like, actually in South Carolina?
 Anyway, the speech is mostly pretty good except that it switches between past and present tense, which is very mildly irritating.